 After a column has been tagged as Sensitive the Add... button becomes enabled.

 Click on the Add... button to select the mask that you wish to configure.
 In this example we are demonstrating the Shuffle mask to keep this introduction simple; however, please be aware that there is also a Person Family Name mask that could have been used.

 Note: You can view a sample of the actual data using the Data Browser window.
 Understanding the nature and format of the data that you are trying to mask can sometimes help you choose an appropriate mask and masking parameters.

-Note: Sometimes, some of the mask choices will be disabled such as the DateTime mask as shown above.
-This is because the data type of the target Column ('lastName') is not compatible with those masks.
+Note: Sometimes, some of the mask choices will be disabled such as the DateTime and Randomize DateTime masks as shown above.
+This is because the data type of the target column ('lastName') is not compatible with those masks.

-Now click on the 'Add' button to add the selected mask.
-The mask's configuration panel shall open.
+Now click on the 'OK' button to open the selected mask's configuration panel.
 Most of the masks have default values.
-In this example we shall accept the default parameters of a simple shuffle for a single Column, so just click 'OK' to complete adding the Shuffle mask for the 'lastName' field.
+In this example we shall accept the default parameters of a simple shuffle for a single column, so just click 'OK' to add the mask.

 You can review all available masks in the Masks Reference section to determine which masks would be best suited for your purposes.